 If you are considering whether or not to raise chickens, what the disadvantages of raising them are, as well as the benefits of raising them are, this article could be of much help.
 As everyone knows, there are pros and cons to everything in life, especially pets and animals.
 Do pros outweigh the cons, or cons outweigh the pros?

 Important!
 Before considering raising chickens, be sure to check with your city council to see if chickens are even allowed in the city.
-If you raise chickens in a city that doesn't allow them, you may face jail time.
+If you raise chickens in a city that doesn't allow them, you may face a penalty.
 If you don't live in a city, but live in rural areas, chickens should be allowed.

-I have owned chickens for over one and a half years, and have tried to learn as much there is to learn about chickens in that time.
+I have owned chickens for over three years, and have tried to learn as much there is to learn about chickens in that time.
 I continue to tend to my chickens' everyday needs, including giving them food and water in the mornings.
 Let's look at the advantages of owning chickens first.

 You have probably heard from someone you know that the difference in taste between farm fresh eggs and the factory eggs you buy at the store are very different.
 I can conclude that to be true, and I never have had any interest in eating store bought eggs ever since our very first egg from our chickens.
 The difference in taste may be from a variety of reasons.
 It could be from the difference in food they receive, where they're kept, how much space (square feet) is allowed per bird, and/or the motive that many chicken farmers want with their eggs: quality not quantity.
 Raising your own chickens allows you to monitor what your hens consume, so you know what goes into the egg.
 Unless you work for one of the major egg factories, you may not know what went into the store bought egg(s) you ate for breakfast.
 Many people, including myself, enjoy farm fresh eggs because they are delicious and you know what went into that egg.